Monday 28.07.2014 427km Total: 427km

 Well more on that later.
 This is my story and I'm sticking to it:

-Me and my travel companion Bear (name changed to protect the guilty) set off from the truck stop were we had agreed to meet at about ten o clock .
+Me and my travel companion Bear (name poorly disguised to protect the guilty) set off from the truck stop where we had agreed to meet at about ten o clock .

 With all the gear we were bringing it felt like we were almost as heavily laden as the big rigs at the truck stop.